 12. Set up "Sunday stations" for the kids.

 "Sometimes children can feel like there are so many 'do nots' associated with the Sabbath.
 Sunday Stations can help children focus on all the wonderful things they can do on the Sabbath day and help them replace boredom with spiritual experiences and fun family memories," writes Amy Ambridge.
 Four stations can be set up, though the number of stations can be adjusted to meet the size and needs of your family.
 Here are some of her ideas:

-• Pile up some pillows and make a “Listening Station.”
-Children can listen to the Joseph Smith dramatization, primary music and hymns with the song books to follow along, dramatized scripture stories, Scripture Scouts, Alexander’s Amazing Adventures, John Bytheway, or other age-appropriate, gospel-oriented material.
-This could include homemade tapes or compact discs of immediate family members or ancestors bearing their testimonies or sharing their life stories.
+• Pile up some pillows and make a “listening station.”
+Children can listen to the Joseph Smith dramatization, Primary music and hymns with the songbooks to follow along, dramatized scripture stories, Scripture Scouts, John Bytheway, Hank Smith, or other age-appropriate, gospel-oriented material.
+This could include homemade recordings of immediate family members or ancestors bearing their testimonies or sharing their life stories.
 You can even record yourself reading a story or sharing something important.

 • A “reading station” can include copies of the Friend, New Era, Ensign, LDS Living, and scriptures.
 It can also include illustrated stories from the scriptures for younger children.